Thinking of the hobbies, interests, and friends made along the way.

 A TIME FOR EVERYTHING

-On thinking back on the amazing friends I have made over the years, it got me thinking of Ecclesiastes 3.
+Thinking back on the amazing friends I have made over the years, got me thinking of Ecclesiastes 3.
 It is so true that there is a time for everything, and this is so obvious when looking back on all the hobbies and interests I have had over my lifetime.

 Not only the hobbies but also the friends who shared them with me.

-There have been gardening friends, mahjong friends, book club friends, quilting and sewing friends, crafty friends, and each one of these friends have been #artfriends.
+There have been gardening friends, mahjong friends, book club friends, quilting and sewing friends, crafty friends, and each one of these friends has been #artfriends.

-FRIENDSHIPS THAT LASTS THE TEST OF TIME, AND DISTANCE
+FRIENDSHIPS THAT LAST THE TEST OF TIME, AND DISTANCE

 One of the many things one has to get used to being in the ministry is the constant moving about.
 Although it is an exciting time it is also very disruptive to family life, and disconcerting.
 Doubts and fears come into play.